-(b) Cases Involving Allegations of Sexual Assault, Domestic Violence, Dating Violence, or Stalking Occurring Outside the Education Program or Activity or Against a Person Outside of the United States

-(i) Review of Investigation Report
+- (b) Cases Involving Allegations of Sexual Assault, Domestic Violence, Dating Violence, or Stalking Occurring Outside the Education Program or Activity or Against a Person Outside of the United States - (i) Review of Investigation Report

 For complaints involving allegations of Sexual Assault, Dating Violence, Domestic Violence or Stalking occurring outside of the education program or activity or against a person outside of the United States, the investigation report will be made available for review by the complainant and respondent.
-A Title IX

-Coordinator will provide a five (5) calendar day period for the complainant and respondent to have access to review the investigation report and prepare a response to the investigation report, as discussed below.
+A Title IX Coordinator will provide a five (5) calendar day period for the complainant and respondent to have access to review the investigation report and prepare a response to the investigation report, as discussed below.

 Both parties will have the opportunity to provide a written response to the report (the "Written Response Statement").
 To do so, the party must submit Written Response Statement, which shall not exceed 4,000 words in length, to a Title IX Coordinator.
 The Written Response Statement must be submitted by the conclusion of the 5-day period described above.
-The Written Response Statement must be submitted by the conclusion of the 5-day period described above.
-The Written Response Statement must be submitted by the conclusion of the 5-day period described above.
-The Written Response Statement must be submitted by the conclusion of the 10 clarify points in the investigation report, identify information previously given to the investigator that is not included in the investigation report which the party believes should have been included, identify questions a party believes the other party has not yet answered or evidence the other party has not explained, raise other concerns regarding the evidence, and to challenge the credibility of the other party and witnesses.
-While the parties may be assisted by their advisors in preparation of the Written Response Statement, and may not be used to submit the statements of others on the party's behalf.
+The Written Response Statement may be used as an opportunity to clarify points in the investigation report, identify information previously given to the investigator that is not included in the investigation report which the party believes should have been included, identify questions a party believes the other party has not yet answered or evidence the other party has not explained, raise other concerns regarding the evidence, and to challenge the credibility of the other party and witnesses.
+While the parties may be assisted by their advisors in preparation of the Written Response Statement, the Written Response Statement must be submitted by the party, must be the party's own statement, and may not be used to submit the statements of others on the party's behalf.
 The parties may not address each other in the Written Response Statement.